 - Decision making will be transparent and well informed: Decisions will be taken based on good quality and accurate information and clear objective advice in order to reduce the risk of taking decisions that fail to achieve the Commissioner's objectives or have unintended consequences.
 In order to make well informed decisions the Commissioner will give proper consideration to the views of all relevant parties.
 The Commissioner will consider the appropriate means to consult in relation to any decision, which may include the Chief Constable and other members of the Policing Board, subject matter experts, partners and the public.
 The Commissioner will uphold the highest standards of integrity and honesty when taking decisions, as set out in the Nolan Principles. - To have 'due regard' within the decision making process: The Police Reform and Social Responsibility Act 2011 places a duty on the Commissioner, the Chief Constable, community safety and criminal justice partners to consider the plans and priorities of each organisation. - Decisions will be lawful, reasonable, fair and proportionate: The Commissioner will make use of their professional advisors (OPCC staff, legal advisors etc.) in decision making.
-They will take into consideration the impact of any decision on those who live and work in the Dyfed-Powys area and will give consideration to equality (including the Welsh language) and human rights issues as appropriate.
-They will make decisions with a view to achieving value for money. - All decisions of significant public interest will be recorded and published: The statutory requirement for the recording and publishing of decisions is set out in the Information Orders.
+They will take into consideration the impact of any decision on those who live and work in the Dyfed-Powys area and will give consideration to equality under the Equality Act 2010, (including the Welsh language) and human rights issues as appropriate.
+They will make decisions with a view to achieving value for money.
+There may be times when implementing this policy, that an Equality Impact Assessment (EIA) may be required. - All decisions of significant public interest will be recorded and published: The statutory requirement for the recording and publishing of decisions is set out in the Information Orders.
 There will be occasions when some information has to remain confidential, e.g. matters of national security, safety of individuals or information which might prejudice the administration of justice.
 The Commissioner will give careful consideration before determining that information is confidential.
 The principles of Freedom of Information (FOI) will be followed.